NEITHER FISH NOR FOWL

 Under the doctrine of sovereign immunity, no one can sue the United States without the government’s permission.
 In the Federal Tort Claims Act, the government granted a limited waiver of its immunity, allowing people to sue the government for torts committed by its employees and agents.
 The FTCA contains an exception from liability when a government employee performs “a discretionary function or duty.”

-By contrast, the TVA is governed by its own statutory waiver of sovereign immunity, 16 U.S.C. § 831c, which grants the TVA is power to “sue and be sued in its own corporate name,” with any judgment paid from TVA assets rather than the federal treasury.
+By contrast, the TVA is governed by its own statutory waiver of sovereign immunity, 16 U.S.C. § 831c, which grants the TVA the power to “sue and be sued in its own corporate name,” with any judgment paid from TVA assets rather than the federal treasury.
 The Supreme Court has previously held that when Congress “launched a governmental agency into the commercial world and endowed it with authority to “sue or be sued,’” the clause should be “liberally construed.”

 The government successfully convinced the 11thCircuit Court of Appeals that something like the FTCA’s discretionary-function exception should be judicially inferred to prevent “judicial second-guessing” of TVA policy decisions.
 Citing a prior Supreme Court decision, Federal Housing Administration v.
 Burr, the government contended that courts should recognize implied limits on “sue-and-be-sued” clause authority when “necessary to avoid grave interference” with governmental functions.
 Thus, the government argued to the Supreme Court, that the TVA’s discretionary decisions should be protected from court review.